csySally/AgileWebProject_Drifter/README.md

 4. Users can save their favourite replies to a "favourites" list for later viewing.
 5. Set a time after which a note sent by a user will expire and no longer receive a reply.
 6. Add appropriate filters to prevent users from posting notices of pornography, gambling, drugs and other social hazards.
+7. When random notes are shown, the displayed notes will not be repeated.

 ## Group Members